 -- Look for the meeting room shown on the map.

-NOTE: If you are coming from the other direction on Charleston (coming from the East and driving West), once you cross the creek's bridge, turn RIGHT at the first driveway and go along the right side of the Google building.
-You'll most likely see the big white hair cut van parked there.
+Look at the Interactive Google Map (above) so you can find the creek as a landmark.
+If you are coming from the other direction on Charleston (coming from the East and driving West), once you cross the creek's bridge, turn RIGHT at the first driveway and go along the right side of the Google building.
+You'll most likely see the big white hair cut van or black mobile fitness truck called “HIIT” parked there.
 You want to park near here.
 Look at the map to verify the driveway's location since it is hard to see in the dark.

-6:45 PM - Doors open around this time
+6:45 PM - Doors open around this time; Get a Visitor Badge from our host.

 7:00 PM - Introduction